Ram-N/LitMap/database/README.md

+# Streamlit to Manage Firestore DB

 I use a streamlit app (run locally) to update the fireStore DB that stores all the data for LitMap.
+The main purpose of this app is to help me with DB MGMT.
 ```
+> source activate <relevant env>
-streamlit run main.py
+> streamlit run main.py
 ```

 # Coding Tasks Remaining